flatheadmill/zshctl/mandown.md

 is that to OS X?
 Real world use is greping container logs.
 A logging library would simply log to standard out as logfmt or JSON, but I've never really had a once and for all opinion about logging.

+## Outgoing

+Compiling, for one.
+Used to imagine that you could have a `zshctl` program compile and it probably is still possible, but as an extension.
+There are places where it is nice to have a complicated multi-command program in a single file.
+And yet, with all the installers, I don't see why you wouldn't just install `zshctl` and make it a single file `zshctl` program.
+Let us wait for the desire before fulfilling it.